Blessing336/Jones-Manufacturing-Downtime-Analysis/README.md

 # Executive Summary
 Over a 5-day observation period covering 4 operators and 38 production batches, Jones Soda experienced a level of downtime that significantly impacted operational efficiency and financial performance.

-**In total, 1,388 minutes of production were lost due to inefficiencies on operator side and product machine side**.
+**In total, 1,388 minutes of production were lost due to inefficiencies on operator and production line side**.
 When converted into hours, this adds up to approximately 23.13 hours, almost equivalent to losing all 4 operator's full shift of production time just within a single week.

 Financially, the cost of this downtime is considerable.
-At the rate of $500 per hour of downtime (this rate factors in additional losses from potential product waste, overtime, or missed delivery windows), **the total loss amounted to $11,566.67** that could otherwise be allocated to growth activities, maintenance improvements, or employee development. **On average, each batch experienced 36.5 minutes of downtime and an average downtime cost of $304.39 per batch**.
+At the rate of $500 per hour of downtime, **the total loss amounted to $11,566.67** that could otherwise be allocated to growth activities, maintenance improvements, or employee development. **On average, each batch experienced 36.5 minutes of downtime and an average downtime cost of $304.39 per batch**.

 The sections that follow will explore which machines, operators, and factors are contributing most to this problem and offer targeted recommendations for cutting downtime by at least 50%.